core-wg/oscore-groupcomm/draft-ietf-core-oscore-groupcomm.md

       - 'countersign_alg_capab' is the array of COSE capabilities for the countersignature algorithm indicated in 'alg_countersign'.
 This is the first element of the CBOR array Counter Signature Parameters from the Common Context.

       - 'countersign_key_type_capab' is the array of COSE capabilities for the COSE key type used by the countersignature algorithm indicated in 'alg_countersign'.
 This is the second element of the CBOR array Counter Signature Parameters from the Common Context.

-      This format is consistent with every counter signature algorithm currently considered in {{I-D.ietf-cose-rfc8152bis-algs}}, i.e. with algorithms that have only the COSE key type as their COSE capability. {{sec-future-cose-algs}} describes how 'par_countersign' can be generalized for possible future registered algorithms having a different set of COSE capabilities.

 * The new element 'request_kid_context' contains the value of the 'kid context' in the COSE object of the request (see {{sec-cose-object-kid}}).